makkus/freckles/src/freckles/doc/security.md

 This is a topic you can do nothing about, but I think you should know how *freckles* internally handles passwords.
 Most importantly, to be able to make an informed decision on whether you want to trust *freckles* with your passwords at all.

 This behaviour is highly [adapter](/doc/adapters) dependent.
-As  the [nsbl adapter](/doc/adapters/nsbl) is the only functional one at the moment, I'll just describe that on here:
+As the [nsbl adapter](/doc/adapters/nsbl) is the only functional one at the moment, I'll only describe that one here:

 - you enter the password in one of the ways described above
 - *freckles* keeps it in memory, and eventually hands it off to the adapter that runs the *frecklet* in question
 - the 'nsbl' adapter takes the var_name/password map and replaces the password with a string like: ``{{ __secret_<variable_name>__ }}``
-- it creates an Ansible vault file, using a randomly generated key and puts it into the playbook directory (using [this bash script](https://gitlab.com/nsbl/nsbl/blob/develop/src/nsbl/external/scripts/create-vault.sh) -- secret vars are provided by piping them via stdin)
+- it creates an Ansible vault file, using a randomly generated key and puts it into the playbook directory (using [this bash script](https://gitlab.com/nsbl/nsbl/blob/develop/src/nsbl/external/nsbl-environment-template/%7B%7Bcookiecutter.env_dir%7D%7D/create-vault.sh) -- secret vars are provided by piping them via stdin)
+- a vault key file (with only read permissions for the current users) with the random password is written in the Ansible playbook directory
-- the ansible-playbook run is kicked off using '--vault-id=freckles_run@<vault_key_file>' (where vault_key_file is a named pipe) and the vault file we created earlier (here's the script that calls ansible-playbook: [wrapper script](https://gitlab.com/nsbl/nsbl/blob/develop/src/nsbl/external/nsbl-environment-template/%7B%7Bcookiecutter.env_dir%7D%7D/run_all_plays.sh))
+- the ansible-playbook run is kicked off using [``--vault-id=freckles_run@<vault_key_file> --extra-vars=@$<vault_file>``](https://gitlab.com/nsbl/nsbl/blob/develop/src/nsbl/external/nsbl-environment-template/%7B%7Bcookiecutter.env_dir%7D%7D/run_all_plays.sh#L24)
-- after the run is finished (or failed), both named pipes (the vault_key_file as well as the vault itself) are deleted
+- as a first thing done in the Ansible run after reading them, both key file and vault file are being deleted
+- after the run finishes, *freckles* tries in two more places to delete those two files, in case there was an error and Ansible could not delete the files itself

-This is still not 100% ideal, as there is a chance that somebody with access to your account can do a sort of man-in-the-middle attack in the milli-seconds when the named pipes are created.
-But if that actually happens you would be way beyond the point where you would worry about *freckles* security...
+This is still not 100% ideal, as there is a chance that when the *freckles* run is interrupted at just the right place, the files might not have been deleted and local users who have access to your user account could read them.
+I do think this is an acceptable trade-off, because, chances are, that if that's the case you have bigger things to worry about anyway.
+But that decision is up to you.

 Last, but not least, *freckles* is written in Python, which does not allow to overwrite strings in memory to 'destroy' passwords once they are no longer needed (as far as I know -- do let me know if I'm wrong!!!).
 So this is a limitation we'll all have to live with, unfortunately.